Social housing allocations report for the 2022/2023 financial year

 Special housing needs aged 55 years and over: for people who are eligible for social housing who are aged 55 years and over and are not eligible for another priority category.
 This category only applies to single people or couples.

-In addition to the five priority access categories, there is the Register of Interest application type:
+In addition to the 5 priority access categories, there is the Register of Interest application type:

 Register of Interest: for people who do not have an urgent housing need but are seeking to live in social housing.